ammarm08/technical-posts/posts/sicp-notes.md

 ```

 In the former case, not only does the return value of each function call depend on what its recursive call returns, the process must
 also somehow maintain state about this growing stack of calls.
 Why?
-Because when a recursive call returns, it must then be applied
-to the "deferred operation" (`multiplying b * expR(b, n -1)`).
-This gets computationally expensive because each recursive call thus needs to maintain knowledge of this in its stack frame.
+Because when a recursive call returns, it must then compute the "deferred operation" (`multiplying b * expR(b, n -1)`).
+This gets expensive because each recursive call thus needs to maintain knowledge of this in its stack frame.
 These stack frames build up as each recursive function call maintains its own stack frame.

-In the latter case, all state transformations are represented in the parameters of each recursive call.
-As each function call goes along,
-it carries with it all state transformations.
+In the latter case, the return value of a function is fully represented by the return value of the recursive call (which carries with it, presumably, any state transformations).

 A smart compiler that handles tail-recursive procedures, then, will notice that a tail-recursive procedure's last instruction simply returns the value computed by calling another function.
 So the compiler will call that function and not reserve any stack space for each recursive call.